themeteorchef/saas-stripe/saas-stripe.md

 #### Displaying the User's Plan on the Billing Screen

 Home stretch!
 There's just one more thing that we need to do before we leave the rest to part two.
-Over in our user's `/billing` view (specifically our `billingOverview` template), we want to display their plan information so they can see the status of their account and decide whether or not to upgrade/downgrade.
+Over in our user's `/billing` page (specifically our `billingOverview` template), we want to display their plan information so they can see the status of their account and decide whether or not to upgrade/downgrade.

 <p class="block-header">/client/views/authenticated/billing/_billing-overview.html</p>
 ```.lang-markup